Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 #### Local development with Docker

-A local development instance can be started with Docker by running `docker-compose up` in the project root.
+A local development instance can be started with Docker by running `docker-compose --profile dev up` in the project root.
 This will start
 - An instance of Open Etymology exposed at http://localhost:80
 - A PostgreSQL+PostGIS DB exposed on localhost:5432
 - A PGAdmin instance exposed at http://localhost:8080